KelechiEmereole/Laon_Approval-Project/README.md

 The dashboard enables slicing and filtering across various categories for deeper drilldowns.

-Data Acquisition & Preparation
+## Data Acquisition and Preparation
-The dataset was provided in Excel format and included the following fields:
+The dataset was provided in csv format and included the following fields:

 Risk Flag (1: risky, 0: safe)